Council of Pisa (1135)

 The Council of Pisa, was convened by Pope Innocent II in May 1135.
 An extraordinary number of prelates, archbishops, bishops, monks, and abbots attended the council, including a large number of Italian clergy.
 The council addressed simony, schismatic clerics, heresy, as well as donations to the Templar Order.
 Pisa would be the third council Innocent would convene to address issues within the Catholic Church.

 Background

-In February 1130, following the death of Pope Honorius II, Innocent II had been hastily elected pope by six cardinals led by papal chancellor Haimeric.
+In February 1130, following the death of Pope Honorius II, the papal chancellor Haimeric, directing a committee of six cardinals, swiftly elected Gregorio Papareschi as Pope Innocent II.
 This was contested by the Roman Pierleoni family that chose Anacletus II.
 Without any Roman support Innocent fled to France, where he gained the support of Louis VI of France, Bernard of Clairvaux, and Peter the Venerable.
-While in France he held two Councils, Clermont(November 1130) and Rheims(October 1131).
+While in France he held two Councils, Clermont (November 1130) and Rheims (October 1131).
 In June 1133, Innocent returned to Rome to quickly crown Lothair of Saxony emperor, but following Lothair's hurried exit from Rome he fled to Pisa.

 The council was initially planned for November 1135, but Bernard who attended the diet of Bamberg(March 1135), learned that Emperor Lothair was planning an invasion of Italy.
 Reinforced by this news, Innocent chose May 1135 for the synod.